jo-gross/Cocktail-Manager/README.md

 > Install all dependencies
 >
 > ```sh
-> yarn install
+> pnpm install
 > ```
 >
 > Apply migrations (WARNING: this could drop all of your local data, pay attention)
 >
 > ```sh
-> yarn prisma migrate dev
+> pnpm prisma migrate dev
 > ```
 >
 > Start the application
 >
 > ```sh
-> yarn dev
+> pnpm dev
 > ```
 >
 > All ui changes are automatically reloaded, but you need to restart the server when changing the api